pNetkos/website_template/README.md

 # website_template
 Just a website template free to use for anyone.
 No Java Script used or needed.
 Take code as you need.
+The website background pulsates differnt dull toned colors.
+The shapes in the background floar continuously as well.

 ![picture](http://trigger.team/eRNldWJ.png)